Sexual Violence & Misconduct Policy

 Information, Action and Monitoring Requirements for the Board

-The President will report annually to the Board of Governors on the implementation of this policy.
+The President will report annually to the Board of Governors on the work of the university in support of this policy.
+The Board policy will be reviewed every three years after the first review date.